nadavmatalon/roman_converter/README.md

 ##General Description

-The 'Roman Converter' wraps a converter app that can be used to convert any roman numeral string (e.g. 'XXV') to a natural number and any natural number (e.g. 25) to a roman numeral string (the code is tested up to "MMMMMMMMMM" and 10,000 respectively).
+The `Roman Converter` class wraps a convert app that can be used to convert any roman numeral string (e.g. 'XXV') to a natural number and any natural number (e.g. 25) to a roman numeral string (the code is tested up to "MMMMMMMMMM" and 10,000 respectively).